gorda/istio.io/content/en/blog/2018/egress-https/index.md

 such traffic, you must define a
 [mesh-external service entry](/docs/reference/config/networking/service-entry/).

-### Enable HTTPS access to a Google Books web service
+### Enable HTTPS access to a Google Books web service{#enable-https-access-to-a-google-books-web-service}

 No worries, define a **mesh-external service entry** and fix your application.
 You must also define a _virtual service_ to perform routing by [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to the external service.